Wubsera/AmoleReportPortal/README.md

-AmoleReportPrtal is the properties of Moneta Techmologies (Fettan Gropup of Companies).
+this source code is owned by Moneta Techmologies (Fettan Gropup of Companies).